Online Blog & Business Help

 Where are my secret boards on Pinterest?

 I’ve had a few people ask me this.
-To find your secret boards, click on your “Boards” tab on your profile.
+To find your secret boards, click on your “Saved” tab on your profile.
 Scroll through all your personal boards and group boards.
-Your secret boards will be at the very bottom, underneath all your public boards.
+Your secret boards will have a lock icon in the top left corner.

 I hope this list gives you some helpful ideas to utilize the Secret Board feature.
 It really can help you keep your Pinterest account organized and can also act as a virtual planner and To-Do List.